Hydration, hydration, hydration.

 Some humectants, are capable of holding up to 1000 times their own weight in water.

-Hyaluronic Acid is one such ingredient that locks moisture onto the surface of the skin, making it moist and healthy.
+Hyaluronic Acid acid found in our H20 complex is one such ingredient, that locks moisture onto the surface of the skin, keeping it moist and healthy.

-Groups of water loving agents that are often referred to as hydrophilic ingredients in skincare.
+Humectants are groups of water loving agents, that are referred to as hydrophilic ingredients in skincare.

 Hyaluronic Acid has potent hydrating capabilities.